-Contrary to techniques that are specific to a field of application, our method produced relevant data for diverse data sets including 2D natural images (MNIST, EMNIST, Fashion and CIFAR) or 3D medical images (ADNI and AIBL).
-Moreover, we noted that the networks trained on ADNI gave similar balanced accuracies on the ADNI test subset and AIBL showing that our synthetic data learned on ADNI benefit in the same way AIBL, and that it did not overfit the characteristics of ADNI.
-In addition to the robustness across data sets, the relevance of synthetic data for diverse classifiers was assessed.
-For toy data, these classifiers were a MLP, a random forest, a k-NN algorithm and a SVM.
-On medical image data, two different CNNs were studied: a baseline one that has been only slightly optimized in a previous study and an optimized one found with a more extensive search (random search).
+In addition to the robustness across data sets, the usability of synthetic data by diverse classifiers was assessed.
+For toy data sets these classifiers were a MLP, a random forest, k-NN algorithm and a SVM.
+On medical image data sets, two different CNN were studied: a baseline one that has been only slightly optimized in a previous study and an optimized one found with a more extensive search (random search).
 All these classifiers performed best on augmented data than real data only.
-However, for medical image data, we noted that the data augmentation was more beneficial to the baseline network, than to the optimized one but both networks obtained a similar performance with data augmentation on the largest training set.
+However, we note that the data augmentation was more beneficial to the baseline network, than to the optimized one but both networks obtained a similar performance with data augmentation on the largest training set.
 This means that data augmentation could avoid spending time and/or resources optimizing a classifier.

-The ability of the model to generate relevant data and enrich the original training data was also supported by the fact that almost all classifiers could achieve a better classification performance when trained only on synthetic data than on the real train.
-The method scalability to larger data sets and more complex models was also discussed.
+The ability of the model to generate relevant data and enrich the original training data was also supported by the fact that almost all classifiers could achieve a better classification performance when trained only on synthetic data than on the real train set.

 Our generation framework appears also very well suited to perform data augmentation in a HDLSS setting (the binary classification of AD and CN subjects using T1w MRI).
-In all cases, the classification performance was at least as good as the maximum performance obtained with real data and could even be much better.
+In all cases the classification performance was at least as good as the maximum performance obtained with real data and could even be much better.
 For instance, the method allowed the balanced accuracy of the baseline CNN to jump from 66.3% to 74.3% when trained with only 50 images per class and from 77.7% to 86.3% when trained with 243 CN and 210 AD while still improving greatly sensitivity and specificity metrics.
-We witnessed a greater performance improvement than the other studies using a CNN on T1w MRI to differentiate AD and CN subjects [104], [105], [109], [110], [111].
+We witnessed a greater performance improvement than the other studies using a CNN on T1w MRI to differentiate AD and CN subjects [102], [103], [107],

+[108], [109].
 Indeed, these studies used simple transforms (affine and pixel-wise) that may not bring enough variability to improve the CNN performance.
 Though many complex methods now exist to perform data augmentation, they are still not widely adopted in the field of medical imaging.
 We suspect that this is mainly due to the lack of reproducibility of such frameworks.
 Hence we provide the source code, as well as scripts to easily reproduce the experiments of this paper from the ADNI and AIBL data set download to the final evaluation of the CNN performance.
-We also developed a software 7 implementing the method and making it easily accessible to the community.